domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 1.0.2

+* When an invalid (e.g. old) API key was stored, WaniKani Real Numbers now clears the API key so that future reloads get a new one.

 ## 1.0.1

 * Fixed an error in the initial API key acquisition flow that would result in 404s.